And Yet the Town Moves: Manga

-It was originally published in English through JManga, but later it was simulpublished online by Crunchyroll and is available on their site.
-BookWalker released the first ten English digital book volumes for purchase as well.
-In 2020, it was also licensed by Manga Planet under the name SoreMachi: And Yet the Town Moves.
+It was originally published in English through JManga from its launch on August 17, 2011, until its shutdown on May 30, 2013, but it was later simultaneously published online by Crunchyroll since February 28, 2014.
+BookWalker also released the first ten English digital book volumes for purchase on November 17, 2015.
+In 2020, it was also licensed by Manga Planet under the name SoreMachi: And Yet the Town Moves, who released it digitally from May 20, 2020, to May 26, 2021.

+Volumes

 Chapters not in volume format

 These chapters have not been collected into volumes.
 They were published in issues of Young King Ours in May 2009 and November 2015.
-They can be found in the Soremachi Official Guide Book which was released after the final volume was released.
+They can be found in the Soremachi Official Guide Book which was released on the same date as the final volume.